ashishbhaskar/GTFS/README.md

 ```bash
 pip install -r requirements.txt
 ```
-2. Set up the GTFS Data Sources accordingly (Static and Realtime).
+2. Create a config file to set up the GTFS Data source links and remote database to store the downloaded file.
-3. Run the Jupyter notebook file to fetch the data into csv.
+3. Run the Jupyter notebooks file to fetch the data into csv.
 4. During the non-operating hours (12:30am to 4:30am), the downloader will activate <b> speed trajectory analysis </b> that includes
 - real-time data preprocessing for further analysable work for transit congestion analysis.